Sanitarium Health and Wellbeing Company: Factories

-During his time in Australia in the 1890s, William C. White convinced Seventh-day Adventist Edward Halsey, a baker at John Harvey Kellogg's Battle Creek Sanitarium, to emigrate to Australia.

-Halsey arrived in Sydney, New South Wales, on 8 November 1897.
-He rented a small bakery in Melbourne, and produced granola (made of wheat, oats, maize, and rye) and Granose (the unsweetened forerunner to Weet-Bix).
-Halsey and his team sold it from door to door as an alternative to the fat-laden and nutrient-poor foods popular at the time.

-The business relocated to larger premises in Cooranbong, New South Wales, next to the campus of the seminary which became Avondale University College.
+The initial Melbourne factory relocated to larger premises in Cooranbong, New South Wales, next to the campus of the seminary which became Avondale University College.

-In 1900, Halsey transferred to New Zealand, where he began making the first batches of Granola, New Zealand's first breakfast cereal, Caramel Cereals (a coffee substitute), and wholemeal bread in a small wooden shed in the Christchurch suburb of Papanui.

-Sanitarium New Zealand and Sanitarium Australia are now separate companies, but work together.

 Sanitarium has factories in several locations, including Berkeley Vale in New South Wales; Carmel in Perth, Western Australia; Brisbane, Queensland; and Auckland, New Zealand.
 Weet-Bix was originally manufactured, from 1928, at 659 Parramatta Road, Leichhardt, where until recent times Sanitarium signage could still be seen.
 This factory predates the purchase of Weet-Bix by Sanitarium in 1930.
-Another factory was constructed for Sanitarium in Warburton, Victoria in 1925 to manufacture Granose.
-This factory was damaged by floods in 1934 and a new factory constructed and operational by 1938, producing Granose and later Weet-Bix until 1997.
-This factory was unusual because it had an on-site hydro-electricity plant which also supplied the township of Warburton.
 A factory was operating in Palmerston North in New Zealand, but closed in the late 1990s.
 The Hackney factory in Adelaide, South Australia was closed in October 2010, followed by the Cooranbong factory in 2018.